yatindrarao/Monoro/README.md

 ## Monoro
-A framework developed in ruby support of Rack interface.
+A framework developed in ruby with support of Rack interface.

 ### Structure
 - `config.ru` contains rack setup